meliao/osdc_support/griffin.rst

 OSDC Griffin is our newest compute resource named after the Chicago Architect Marion Griffin.
 It utilizes ephemeral storage in VMs and connects to a separate S3 storage system for persistent user storage.
-OSDC Griffin has 608 cores, 2391 GiB of RAM, and 369664 GiB of ephemeral storage.
+OSDC Griffin has 608 cores, 2391 GiB of RAM, and 369664 GiB of storage used in VMs for root partitioning and ephemeral stores.
 Users and projects are managed at the tenant level.

 Understanding Tenants
 -----------------------